History of Mali in Timeline

 December 2013: Legislative Elections

-2013: Defense Accords with France Concluded
+2013: Defense Accords Concluded with France

-2013: Acceptability of Physical Harm Towards Women
+2013: Beliefs about Physical Harm towards Women

-2015: Peace Agreement Threatened by Potential Confrontation
+2015: Threat to Peace Agreement

 January 2016: Implementation of New Regions

-2016: Creation of Dogon Militia
+2016: Dogon Militia Formed

-2017: Gender Inequality Index Ranking
+2017: Mali's Gender Inequality Index Ranking

 In 2017, Mali ranked 157th out of 160 countries in the gender inequality index as reported by the United Nations Development Programme.
+Despite constitutional protections, many laws discriminate against women.

 In 2017, the primary school enrolment rate in Mali was 61%, with 65% of males and 58% of females enrolled.
+The education system faces challenges such as a lack of schools in rural areas and shortages of teachers and materials.

-September 2018: Ceasefire Negotiation
+September 2018: Unilateral Ceasefire Negotiated

 In September 2018, the Centre for Humanitarian Dialogue negotiated a unilateral ceasefire with Dan Na Ambassagou.